 Wyoming, early 1900s.
 Butch Cassidy and The Sundance Kid are the leaders of a band of outlaws.
 After a train robbery goes wrong they find themselves on the run with a posse hard on their heels.
 Their solution - escape to Bolivia.

 George Roy Hill

-Based on a true story, a group of allied escape artist-type prisoners-of-war (POWs) are all put in an 'escape proof' camp.
+Based on a true story, a group of allied escape artist-type prisoners-of-war are all put in an "escape proof" camp.
 Their leader decides to try to take out several hundred all at once.
-The first half of the film is played for comedy as the prisoners mostly outwit their jailers to dig the escape tunnel.
-The second half is high adventure as they use boats and trains and planes to get out of occupied Europe.Written by
+The first half of the movie is played for comedy, as the prisoners mostly outwit their jailers to dig the escape tunnel.
+The second half is high adventure as they use planes, trains, and boats to get out of occupied Europe.Written by

 John Vogel <email@example.com>

 5 of 5 people found this review helpful.